maxblee/clipivot/README.tex.md

 OPTIONS:
     -c, --cols <columns>...
 The name of the column(s) to aggregate on.
-Currently must be 0-indexed integers -d <delimeter>             The field separator in the CSV file.
-Defaults to ',' if unspecified -q <quotechar>             The quote character to parse the CSV records with (defaults to '"' if unspecified) -r, --rows <rows>...
+Currently must be 0-indexed integers -r, --rows <rows>...
 The name of the index(es) to aggregate on.
 Currently must be 0-indexed integers -v, --val <value>          The name of the field used to determine the value (e.g. id for most count operations).
                                Currently must be 0-indexed integers